 Sunny Kids Shine cannot be held responsible for the recording or screen capturing of any Sunny Kids Shine sessions by other users.
 Where this is brought to the attention of Sunny Kids Shine, we will take action to prevent the use or distribution of such recordings and screen captures.

 Unfortunately, we do not offer refunds for any Sunny Kids Shine services, however, we may be able to move to an alternative session at the discretion of Sunny Kids Shine.

-Your feedback on the process will be asked for at the end of each session and if you feel unhappy with any aspects of the treatment being offered please do try and communicate this verbally.
+Your feedback on the process will be asked for at the end of each session and if you feel unhappy with any aspects of the treatment being offered please do try and communicate this verbally at the time of the session, or after via email.
 This gives us both the chance to address and resolve any issues.
 You also have the opportunity to contact us throughout our contractual agreement via email and we aim to respond within 48 hours.
-Our business working hours are Monday - Friday 9am-5pm, term time only
+Our usual business working hours are Monday - Friday 9am-5pm, term time only

 We will not suddenly or without warning terminate our contract, except in exceptional circumstances, which would become clear during the course of our work together.
 This would be fully discussed at that time.